 KYMCO’s plans for India

 KYMCO announced a tie-up with Haryana-based Twenty Two Motors in 2018 for the Indian market.
-The ‘22 Kymco’ brand was launched and the first scooters, iFlow, Like200 and X-Town 300i ABS, were slated to go on sale in 2019 between Rs 90,000 and Rs 2,30,000.
-The joint venture company has been dissolved and the original launch plans of KYMCO have been shelved.
+The ‘22 Kymco’ brand was launched, and the first scooters, iFlow, Like200, and X-Town 300i ABS, were slated to go on sale in 2019 between Rs 90,000 and Rs 2,30,000.
+The joint venture company has been dissolved, and the original launch plans of KYMCO have been shelved.

-KYMCO’s chairman Allen Ko told Taipei Times that there was division between the partners in the development goals of the Indian business, and the venture flopped.
+KYMCO’s chairman Allen Ko told Taipei Times that there was a division between the partners in the development goals of the Indian business, and the venture flopped.
 He added several companies had then approached KYMCO for establishing the Indian business and solid progress was made before the COVID-19 pandemic hit and made air travel difficult.
-The company’s chairman is confident that talks with Indian partners will resume once the pandemic subsides.
+The chairman is confident that talks with Indian partners will resume once the pandemic subsides.